dire.py

 """

-Extract a slice of size k centered around index i.
+Extract a slice of size k centered around index i using cached kernels.

 Parameters